sangahco/docker-registry/README.md

 # Docker Registry

-Like the title this is a Docker registry with some ready to use configurations.
+Like the title say, this is a Docker registry with some ready to use configurations.

 ## Important About Secure Connection SSL